Card Comparisons

 American Express

 Built for road warriors.
-The $695 fee is offset by over $1,000 in annual credits if you use them โ€” Centurion Lounge access, $200 airline credit, $200 Uber Cash, and more.
+The $895 fee is offset by over $2,600 in annual credits if you use them โ€” Centurion Lounge access, $200 airline credit, $200 Uber Cash, hotel credits, and more.
 Worth it only if your habits align.

 Best for: Frequent flyers & lounge access